Build an ISO Hybrid Live Image¶

 module.- Live ISO through PXE boot

-Boot the live image via the network.
-This is possible with both modules but uses different technologies.
+Boot the Live image via the network.
+This is possible with both modules, but it uses different technologies.
 The

 overlay